oracle/fmw-kubernetes/docs-source/content/oam/_index.md

 ---
 title: "Oracle Access Management"
 description: "The Oracle WebLogic Server Kubernetes Operator supports deployment of Oracle Access Management (OAM).
 Follow the instructions in this guide to set up these Oracle Access Management domains on Kubernetes."
-weight: 1
+weight: 2
 ---

-The Oracle WebLogic Server Kubernetes Operator supports deployment of Oracle Access Management (OAM).
+The WebLogic Kubernetes Operator supports deployment of Oracle Access Management (OAM).

 In this release, OAM domains are supported using the “domain on a persistent volume” [model](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/) only, where the domain home is located in a persistent volume (PV).

-The Oracle WebLogic Server Kubernetes Operator has several key features to assist you with deploying and managing Oracle Access Management domains in a Kubernetes environment.
+The WebLogic Kubernetes Operator has several key features to assist you with deploying and managing Oracle Access Management domains in a Kubernetes environment.
 You can: